 The First National Bank Of Saint Peter

-The First National Bank Of Saint Peter in Illinois printed $238,280 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1910 and stopped printing money in 1932, which equals a 23 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Saint Peter issued 6 different types and denominations of national currency.
+The First National Bank Of Saint Peter in Minnesota printed $416,800 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1871 and stopped printing money in 1935, which equals a 65 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Saint Peter issued 12 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Saint Peter was located in Fayette County.
-It was assigned charter number 9896.
+For the record, The First National Bank Of Saint Peter was located in Nicollet County.
+It was assigned charter number 1794.